grupo-avispa/semantic_navigation/semantic_navigation_tasks/README.md

 ## Overview

 ROS 2 Service to generate 2D navigation goals with orientation in a specifed region.
-These regionss are described by a polygon defined by its edges in the map frame and a name.
+These regions are described by a polygon defined by its edges in the map frame and a name.
 The service takes the number of navigation goals (*n*) and a region name (*region_name*) and returns a list of goal poses.